VitalyNikonorov/RecyclerPagerAdapter/README.md

 class MyAdapter extends RecyclerPagerAdapter<MainPagerAdapter.ViewHolder>
 ```

-Override abstract methods like for `RecyclerView` and set it for your `ViewPager`.
+Override abstract methods like for `RecyclerView` and set adapter for your `ViewPager`.

-For using endless ViewPager setup like this:
+For using endless ViewPager, setup like this:

 ```java
 pagerAdapter.setInfiniteAdapter(true);